Upcoming Events

 Christ’s baptism remarkably shows all three Persons of the Trinity at the same time: the Son being baptized, the Holy Spirit descending, and the Father speaking from the heavens.
 In this event, the Father and the Holy Spirit confirm the deity of Christ, and Jesus submits to his Father’s will, preparing himself to be a perfect sacrifice for us.

-Join us for a Holy Hour and Solemn Evening Prayer beginning at 6:30pm.
+Join us for Adoration following the 4:30pm Mass (5:15-6pm) and Solemn Evening Prayer beginning at 6:00pm.

 Women of Faith